bynicolas/electrum-pac/docs/os-specific.md

-# Specific of using Dash Electrum on various operating systems
+# Specific of using PacGlobal Electrum on various operating systems

 ## macOS